Appraisily/valuer-agent/README.md

 - `GOOGLE_CLOUD_PROJECT_ID`: Google Cloud project ID for Secret Manager
 - `PORT`: (Optional) Server port, defaults to 8080

+Optional (to improve auction search reliability via Valuer service):

+- `INVALUABLE_AZTOKEN_PROD` or `AZTOKEN_PROD`: Invaluable session token
+- `INVALUABLE_CF_CLEARANCE` (and/or `CF_CLEARANCE`): Cloudflare clearance cookie value
+- `VALUER_COOKIES` or `INVALUABLE_COOKIES`: JSON array of cookie objects to forward to Valuer batch (overrides the above if present)

+When present, these values are forwarded to the Valuer API so the underlying scraper can authenticate and avoid empty results.

 Secrets are managed through Google Cloud Secret Manager.
 The primary secret required is:
 - `OPENAI_API_KEY`: API key for OpenAI services